Aging & Health A to Z

 Joining a caregiver support group can help.
 So can getting respite care.
 Respite care options include community adult daycare programs and in-home services.
 Community organizations, churches, temples, and long-term care facilities near your home may run adult day care centers or offer in-home adult care.
 In-home care services include companion services, personal care, and home health aide services.

 A caregiver may ultimately have to consider placing a family member in a long-term care facility.
-Though difficult, it’s important to consider such a move earlier rather than later, so there’s time to make arrangements.
+Though difficult, it’s important to consider such a move earlier rather than later, so there is enough time to make arrangements.
 Medicare and Medicaid may cover certain long-term care costs under certain conditions.
 While private long-term care insurance will cover some costs that Medicare doesn’t, it can be quite expensive.
-Provisions in the 2010 healthcare reform law aim to make long-term care insurance more affordable.

 Posted: March 2012